Anti-austerity marches turn violent across southern Europe

 The government said participation was much lower and many services were functioning normally.
 Stores opened in many parts of the country, though some had protesters outside.

 About 5 million people, or 22 percent of the workforce, are union members in Spain.
-In Portugal about a quarter of the 5.5 million strong workforce is unionised.
+In Portugal about a quarter of the 5.5 million strong workforce is unionized.

 Passions were inflamed when a Spanish woman jumped to her death last week as bailiffs tried to evict her from her home.
 Spaniards are furious at banks being rescued with public money while ordinary people suffer.